eisl-nctu/aquila-mp/README.md

-# The Aquila multi-Core RISC-V SoC
+# The Scalable Symmetric Multiprocessor (SMP) RISC-V SoC

 ---

-Aquila-mp is an open-source multi-core (at mote 16 cores on Genesys2 FPGA board) system-on-chip featuring a 32-bit RISC-V RV32IMA processor, extended by the [Aquila SoC](https://github.com/eisl-nctu/aquila).
+Aquila-mp is an open-source scalable symmetric multicore processor SoC that can be scaled to arbitrary number of cores.
+On the low-cost Genesys2 FPGA board, we have tested up to 16 cores.
+Each core is a 32-bit RISC-V processor, from [Aquila SoC](https://github.com/eisl-nctu/aquila).
 It employs the MESI cache coherence protocol to maintain data consistency across L1 and L2 caches in a shared memory system.
 The processor supports atomic instructions for efficient synchronization and mutual exclusion in multicore environments.
-Developed using Verilog HDL, the system is synthesized with the Xilinx Vivado toolchain and operates on the Arty A7-100T and Kintex-7 325T , Genesys 2 FPGA board.
+Developed using Verilog HDL, the system is synthesized with the Xilinx Vivado toolchain and verified on several FPGA platforms, including Arty A7-100T, Xilinx KC705, and Genesys2.

 ![Architecture Diagram](docs/architecture.jpg)